Go-for-Games/web/README.md

-# Getting Started with Create React App
+# Time 4 Games

+## Schedule new events

+1. Adjust the Google forms (date,time and place)
+2. Also adjust `App.tsx` too
+3. Commit and push chnages to github
+4. Changes will be deployed and an email will be sent.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: